QuackHack-McBlindy/DuckDuckFind/README.md

 ![DuckDuckFind Logo](https://raw.githubusercontent.com/QuackHack-McBlindy/DuckDuckFind/main/duckduckfind.png)

 Welcome to **DuckDuckFind**, a cutting-edge tool that enhances the way you search for information across the web and your local files.
 DuckDuckFind utilizes the DuckDuckGo search engine, intelligent language detection, and advanced web scraping techniques to extract and verify data.
-It doesn't just stop there—DuckDuckFind can also leverage AI to process and refine the information it gathers, ensuring you get accurate and relevant results every time.
+Qwack?! -—DuckDuckFind also leverage AI to process and refine the information it gathers, ensuring you get accurate and relevant results every time.

 DuckDuckFind is designed to handle a variety of queries, from retrieving stock prices and searching through local documents to pulling relevant information from web pages.
 Whether you're looking up the next game of your favorite sports team or checking the opening hours of a local store, DuckDuckFind works to gather and refine this information, providing you with clear and concise answers.
 It’s a versatile tool that brings advanced search capabilities to your fingertips.